JuanOlaya/Artificial-Intelligence/README.md

 - Punching

 ### 2. Blend Trees  (Unity Animator)

-(Mezcla de comportamientos por medio de Blend Trees) At the beginning of the course we focused on the implementation of the movement of the main character.
-We use the module Animator of Unity and his functionality for [Blend Trees](https://docs.unity3d.com/Manual/class-BlendTree.html).
+At the beginning of the course we focused on the implementation of the movement of the main character.
+We use the module Animator of Unity and his functionality [Blend Trees](https://docs.unity3d.com/Manual/class-BlendTree.html).
 This functionality allows us blend character's animations such from idle to walking and from walking to running.

 <p align="center">
   <a>